San Francisco Law School

+History

-The school became non-profit in 1941 and moved to Haight Street in 1968, where it would remain for almost 50 years before relocating to its present campus on Beach Street, near Fisherman's Wharf.
+Founded in 1909, the school became non-profit in 1941 and moved to Haight Street in 1968, where it would remain for almost 50 years before relocating to its present campus on Beach Street, near Fisherman's Wharf.
 The law school offers a four-year, part-time evening program leading to a Juris Doctor degree.
 In July 2010, the law school completed a merger to become a for-profit, graduate school of Alliant International University.

+In 2014, San Diego Law School opened as a branch campus of San Francisco Law School and located in the Walter Library on Alliant's campus in San Diego at Scripps Ranch.
+The branch campus closed in 2023 upon the law school's reversion to registered unaccredited status.

+Accreditation

-San Francisco Law School has been approved by the Committee of Bar Examiners of the State Bar of California since 1937, but is not accredited by the American Bar Association.
-As a result, SFLS graduates are generally required to pass the California bar exam before they can take the bar exam or practice in states outside of California, although California bar passage is often not sufficient as many states require ABA school graduation as a prerequisite for bar admission.
-San Francisco Law School is also regionally accredited by the Western Association of Schools and Colleges.
+SFLS not accredited by the American Bar Association.
+San Francisco Law School was approved by the Committee of Bar Examiners from 1937 to 2023, when it became a registered unaccredited distance learning law school.
+As a result, SFLS students must pass the California First Year Law Students Examination, known as the "Baby Bar", to move forward to the second year of law study and graduates are generally required to pass the California bar exam before they can take the bar exam or practice in states outside of California, although California bar passage is often not sufficient as many states require ABA school graduation as a prerequisite for bar admission.
+Through Alliant International University, San Francisco Law School is regionally accredited by the Western Association of Schools and Colleges.

-In 2014, San Diego Law School opened as a branch campus of San Francisco Law School and is located in the Walter Library on Alliant's campus in San Diego at Scripps Ranch.
-San Diego Law School also offers a four-year part-time evening program and is also approved by the Committee of Bar Examiners of the State of California.
+Admission

-An LSAT score of 147 is required for full admission to the school, although students with LSAT scores between 140 and 146 may be considered for conditional admission.
+In 2022, an LSAT score of 147 was required for full admission to the school, although students with LSAT scores between 140 and 146 could be considered for conditional admission.

+Currently, San Francisco Law School is not accepting new students.